AnandChowdhary/anandchowdhary.com/content/Projects/capella.md

 date: 2017-10-21
 icon: true
 work: ["App", "Hackathon"]
+client: ADE
+timeline: 24 hours
 bg: "#de2a49"
 ---

-At the Amsterdam Dance Event (ADE)'s hackathon in October 2017, I built Capella in 24 hours, a Progressive Web App that lets you find your friends in concerts using location sharing.
+At the Amsterdam Dance Event's hackathon in October 2017, I built Capella in 24 hours, a Progressive Web App that lets you find your friends in concerts using location sharing.
 You can also make new friends based on similar music taste and discover venue heat-maps.

 The app was built using HTML5 with a PHP backend integrated with some machine learning and music tagging APIs.
-The Spotify-inspired dark UI was also developed, along with a beautiful app icon.
+The Spotify-inspired dark UI was also designed, along with a beautiful app icon.

 [View GitHub repo &rarr;](https://github.com/AnandChowdhary/ade-hack)